dieterich-lab/Baltica/docs/setup.md

     `baltica qc config.yml --use-envmodule`
 * with conda enviroments:
     `baltica qc config.yml --use-conda`
+* using an external conda enviroment, like the one we used for Majiq installation: set `majiq_env_prefix = conda activate majiq_env;` in the configuration file

-There are alternative to provide the software dependecies to Snakemake workflows.
-Fell free to contact us in case you need it.
+There are alternatives to provide the software dependencies to Snakemake workflows, so feel free to contact them if you need an option.

 [^1]: If you use Baltica, please also [cite Snakemake](https://bioinformatics.oxfordjournals.org/content/28/19/2520)
 [^2]: If you use Majiq results, please [cite it]( https://elifesciences.org/articles/11752)